 Grants are awarded for a 12-month term, and all funds must be raised and spent by the end of that term.

-The volunteer grant committee is composed of 10-15 members who reflect our community and/or serve on the Community Foundation’s Board of Governors.
+The Strengthening Nonprofits Committee is composed of 10-15 members who reflect our community and/or serve on the Community Foundation’s Board of Governors.
 Committee members have significant nonprofit leadership experience, other deep industry experience, and/or are engaged donors to the foundation.
 All members understand the grant requirements and are given evaluation tools by which to guide their decision making.